Stefan Nikolić (footballer, born 1994): Mladost Podgorica

 Nikolić is a product of the Red Star Belgrade and Vojvodina academy.
 Although he played successfully for the youth team's first eleven on the right-back position, Nikolić failed to secure a first team contract.
 He signed his first professional contract with Montenegrin side Mladost Podgorica.
 However, he was released after only 6 months at the club, appearing in only two league matches.

 Vojvodina

-In bizarre twist of events, Nikolić was invited to a trial at Vojvodina, due to club's new policy to focus on youth players from its own academy.
-He secured a two-year-deal at his old club.
+In a bizarre twist of events, Nikolić was invited to a trial at Vojvodina, due to the club's new policy to focus on youth players from its own academy.
+He secured a two-year deal at his old club.
 He made his debut for Vojvodina on 13 April 2014, under manager Branko Babić, in a 1–0 home loss against Rad.
 While at Vojvodina, Nikolić won the 2013–14 Serbian Cup.
 He was released from the club at the end of the 2014–15 season.